Friday, September 10 - Sunday, September 12, 2021

 Hacking for Humanity is an opportunity to initiate and get traction for startup ideas that are focused on solving a problem for people and/or the planet.
 There are many terms used to describe such ventures including: “impact ventures”, “double bottom line”, “double impact”, “triple bottom line”, “sustainable”, “ESG”, and others.
 We use the term social ventures, which is inclusive of all solutions leveraging new technologies, research-based ideas, and innovations that can span a broad range of topics, fields, and industries.
 These ventures offer compelling business models which are scalable and attractive to impact investors and funders seeking targeted and (in most cases) large scalable market opportunities.

 Any startup idea that is aimed at tackling a problem affecting people or the planet.
 The UN Sustainable Development Goals (SDGs) provides a useful framework for possible topics.
 As reference, consider current examples of Columbia-affiliated social ventures.
 Ideas can have a local, national, or global focus.
 Such startups may be based in NYC, anywhere in the U.S., or abroad.
 For-profit and hybrid nonprofit/for-profit venture and innovative, self-sustaining, nonprofit ideas are eligible.
-This would include, but not be limited to, ventures concerning health and wellness, education, climate impact, environmental sustainability, journalism/new media, human rights/social issues, economic and digital inclusivity, etc.
+This would include, but not be limited to, ventures concerning health and wellness, climate impact, environmental sustainability, edtech, foodtech, civtech, fintech, insurtech, journalism/new media, urbantech/smart cities, sustainable tourism, real estate/community development, human rights/social issues, and economic or digital inclusivity, etc.

-We anticipate that the Hackathon will function in a HyFlex format, with events offered both in person on Columbia’s campus and as virtual live participation via Zoom, Airmeet, and Slack.
+We anticipate that the Hackathon will function in a HyFlex format, with events offered both in person on Columbia’s campus and as virtual live participation via Zoom, Slack, and Remo.
 Speakers and workshops will be recorded for those participating in time zones that make it difficult to attend all sessions live.
-Due to University guidelines, only Columbia students, researchers, faculty, and staff who have completed all ReopenCU requirements, can attend in person on campus.
-All others are welcome to join us online.
+Due to University guidelines, only Columbia students (current), researchers, faculty, and staff (but not alumni) who have completed all ReopenCU requirements and can show a daily green pass, can attend in person on campus at The Forum (Broadway & 125th St).
+CUID swipe access is connected to your online green pass via the ReopenCU app.
+Unfortunately there are no exceptions to these campus building restrictions this fall semester.
+All others are more than welcome to join us online.

 We are looking to build an interdisciplinary community of participants including Columbia students, researchers, faculty, and professionals from our local community networks and beyond who have domain expertise, experience, and skills such as AI, data science, policy, community perspectives, startup experience, venture investing, and more.
 Diverse perspectives, backgrounds, and experience levels are welcome!
 All teams should have at least one Columbia student to participate.